BeyerMart/softwareEngineeringClass-timeGuessGame/documentation/how-to/Pi-and-Cube-Setup.md

 * Now please enter the Ip-Address of your backend
 * In the next step you are asked for the port number of your backend application
 * You are now connected to the backend.
 Use the frontend to interact with the cube.
 It should be visible at the room creation.
+* If you receive a "timeout exception", please restart the RaspberryPi.
+This seems to be a bug, which (as of now) is only bypassable by restarting the RaspberryPi